SpeciesFileGroup/bark/README.md

 bark
 ====

-A Ruby Gem wrapper on the Open Tree of Life API.
+Bark is a Ruby Gem wrapper on the [Open Tree of Life API][3].
+It was written over the course of the [OpenTree hackathon][2]  At present it seeks to provide a simple wrapper over all of the API calls available, returning a native json object for each response.
+It also acts as a sanity checker on the API calls themselves, running a suite of unity tests shared by related wrappers in [Python][5] and [R][4].

 ## Installation